 Chlorhexidine mouthwash is meant to be used without water so it is best not to rinse with water after swishing with it in your mouth.
 This makes sure the potency of the antibacterial mouthwash is not diluted.

-It can take a few weeks to see the results of using chlorhexidine mouthwash.
+It can take a few weeks to see the best results regarding using chlorhexidine mouthwash.
 Most dentists will prescribe the use of chlorhexidine mouthwash for 2-4 weeks but your specific oral health issues may change this timeline.
 It is always best to book an appointment with a family dentist near you about the best treatment options for your teeth and gums.